jakub-bartoszek/Groovy/README.md

 ## How does it work?

 This App fetches your Spotify data through [Spotify API](https://developer.spotify.com/documentation/web-api), for example: Your saved tracks, Playlists, Followed Artists etc.
-My Spotify clone allows you to search for artists and songs.
+Groovy allows you to search for artists and songs.
 If you are Spotify Premium user, you can also play songs!

 ## The things i used to make this project